aadilmallick/my-notes-docusaurus/docs/devops/05-ansible.md

 - **Python-based**: can be installed with Python
 - **agentless**: no need to install agents on target hosts.
 Rather, updates to target hosts are done via SSH.
+	- This is a big benefit because installing agents on remote servers are a pain and require manual downloading.
 - **declarative pushing**: One control node pushes to all target hosts, ansible is a push model.